We offer a variety of accessible music programs, in a blended format. You can attend either in-person or over Zoom

-Skills Band: Wednesday 12-12:55.
-This pilot-project begins in September 2018 and will give Beginner Band graduates a place to continue learning their instrument in the “Standard of Excellence” Book 2 level.
+Skills Band: This group will give Beginner Band graduates a place to continue learning their instrument in the “Standard of Excellence” Book 2 level.
 This band is also suitable for someone who wants to get back to playing an instrument that they have played in the past.
 New members are welcome on an ongoing basis.
 This group is directed by Nick La Riviere.
 Join them on Wednesday’s from 12-12:55pm.

 The Fundamentals: This group parties every Wednesday from 1-3 pm.
 Members socialize, develop musical skills, gain self confidence and enhance their self-esteem in an informal environment.
 There is room for pianos (provided), bass (provided), drums (kit provided), guitars (provided), instrumental soloists and vocalists. (all lead sheets in concert pitch) Directed by Nick La Riviere Coffee and snacks are served at 2pm.

 The Eclectics: A relaxed group of musicians who develop a varied repertoire that suits the tastes and skills of the various members.
 They perform several public concerts during the year, and rehearse Wednesdays 3:30 – 5:30 pm.

 Moodswing Orchestra: A group of about 15 musicians who enjoy playing the music of the “Big, Band Era”.
 This partnership-based program provides excellent opportunities for members with or without an illness to enjoy music together, and learn to play with an orchestra.
 Rehearsals are Thursdays ~ 7:00 to 8:30 pm.
-All sections are open: We’re particularly in need of a drummer/percussionist and a Barry Sax player.
-Drum kit on site.
-Barry Sax available.
+Most sections are open (with a particular need for alto sax, tenor sax, trumpets, trombone, french horn, clarinet, and a guitarist).

 The Haywires: The Haywires is a country inspired group that likes to sing and swing!
 There are current openings for a violinist, drummer, pianist, and mandoline.
 They rehearse Fridays from 2 – 4 pm.